What is a doula, and what are my qualifications?

-I prefer that you call me when you think you are in labor, even if you do not yet need me.
+I prefer that you call me as soon as you are confident that you are in labor, even if you do not yet need me.
 I can answer questions and make suggestions over the phone as needed.
 I will meet you at home or your place of birth (if different) at the time that you request.
 I usually need approximately one hour to get to you from the time you ask me to come.
 Other than for rare exceptions, I will remain with you throughout labor and birth once I join you.

 I usually remain with you for one or two hours after birth, until you are comfortable and feel ready for me to leave.
 I can also help with initial breastfeeding, if desired.

 I will check in with you via phone over the first few days, and will be available to answer questions about the birth, your baby or your recovery as needed.
 I would like to get together with you within a few weeks to see how you and your baby are doing, to review the birth, and to provide any additional referrals you may need at that time.
 I will remain available for postpartum support either by appointment or by phone for the first month after you give birth.

 Your birth story

 I will provide you with a typed account of your birth story by the end of your first month postpartum.
 This re-telling will be from my perspective and inclusive of our postpartum interview during which we review the details of your birth.
 Think of this as my eyewitness account of your birth journey.
 You may share this story with whomever you like, but please give credit to me as the author.
-You may also choose to share your birth story on my website if you would like.
-There is a separate release to sign for this after you have received your birth story if you would like to share it.
+You may also choose to share your birth story on my website if you would like, and there is a separate release for you to sign at that time if you choose.

 What doulas do NOT do